chylex/Better-Controls/README.md

 Source Code
 ===========

-The `main` branch includes both the Fabric and Forge version in a single project.
+The `main` branch includes both the Fabric and NeoForge version in a single project.
 The project uses Mojang mappings.
-The root project contains common source code and resource files, and the `Fabric` and `Forge` folders are subprojects with loader-specific files.
+The root project contains common source code and resource files, and the `Fabric` and `NeoForge` folders are subprojects with loader-specific files.

 The `main` branch always has the latest development version.
 Before updating to a new Minecraft version, a new branch is created from the `main` branch (for example, before the mod is updated to `1.18`, a branch named `1.17` will be created).
 Further development of older versions may continue in these branches in case backports or version-specific fixes are needed.